Open-source solution for evaluation and benchmarking of large language models for public health

 Listed in

 Large language models (LLMs) have demonstrated remarkable capabilities in various natural language processing tasks, including text classification, information extraction, and sentiment analysis.
-Despite their increased usage and development, there are no standardized benchmarking frameworks for domain-specific applications.
-The objective of this study is to develop and test an open-source solution that enables an intuitive, easy and rapid benchmarking of open-source and commercial LLMs for public health use cases.
+However, most existing benchmarks are general-purpose and lack relevance for domain-specific applications such as public health.
+To address this gap, the objective of this study is to develop and test an open-source solution enabling intuitive, easy and rapid benchmarking of popular LLMs in public health contexts.

 Results revealed high variability in LLM performance depending on the task, dataset, and model, with no single LLM consistently outperforming others across all tasks.
 While larger models generally excelled, smaller models performed competitively in specific scenarios, highlighting the importance of task-specific model selection.